luxe/unilang/README.md

 ## Motivation
 The motivation behind Unilang has grown organically while working as a software engineer.
 It serves a purpose both practical and personal from working in the industry.
+Some of it has been designed to help within a professional context.
+Other parts have been designed around the personal/hobby context.
 In this section we will cover the specific motivations around Unilang.

 ### Practical